 In respect of the loan advanced to Fuzhou Dongye and the subsequent assignment of loan to Sky Long Group Limited ("Sky Long"), legal advice had been obtained from a Samoa legal firm, namely Leung Wai Law Firm as to the most cost-effective way to recover the loan receivables from Sky Long.
-It has been noted that Sky Long is the holding company of Tailor Wealth which is the holding company of Huali Capital.
-Since winding up and enforcement actions have been taken against Tailor Wealth and Huali Capital, actions will be taken against Sky Long after the result of the liquidation of Tailor Wealth in the BVI and Huali Capital in Hong Kong in order to save costs.
+It had been noted that Sky Long was the holding company of Tailor Wealth which was the holding company of Huali Capital.
+Since winding up and enforcement actions had been taken against Tailor Wealth and Huali Capital, actions would be taken against Sky Long after the result of the liquidation of Tailor Wealth in the BVI and Huali Capital in Hong Kong in order to save costs.

-2. Sunway New Energy Industry Group Limited as the plaintiff
+2. Sunway New Energy as the plaintiff